U-Company/python-private-service-layout/README.md

 Before usage service, you need to install:

     sudo apt-get install make docker.io docker-compose

-You can read about all the principles that underlie this repository [here](https://github.com/U-Company/python-service-layout/blob/master/%7B%7B%20cookiecutter.service%20%7D%7D/docs/structure.md).

 [Here](https://github.com/U-Company/python-service-layout/blob/master/%7B%7B%20cookiecutter.service%20%7D%7D/docs/commands.md) you cand find all available commands for communicate with service with a command line.